GhostNaix/Orcus-1.9.1-src/README.md

 # Orcus 1.9.1 Source Code

 # Changes i made to this fork
-- Removed license key checking ( no need to manually creata a license file )
+- Removed license key checking ( no need to manually create a license file )
 - Fixed release build + Language and dll files will go in libraries folder (cleaner release)

 # Credits snyke